19 Comments

 Expand full comment

-Feb 28Liked by The Druid Stares Back
+The Druid Stares Back's avatar

 Good one Michael.
 Now is not the time for silence.
 Paul Kingsnorth recently announced that he is soon beginning a series on the Theology of the Machine.
 So he will be joining the chivalric forces!
 And Matthias Desmet is coming out with a new book soon.
 Can’t wait for that one.